 Step 5: Pull your hitch tight by pulling both the standing and working ends of the rope.

-If you're leaving your clove hitch in place for a long time or loading it up with something important like your body weight, backing up your knot is never a bad idea.
-Chances are, your clove hitch won't ever slip, but a simple figure-eight knot on a bite of rope at the slack end of the clove hitch prevents the rope from sliding through.
+If you're leaving your clove hitch in place for a long time or loading it up with something important like your body weight, it's a good idea to back up the knot.
+Chances are, your clove hitch won't ever slip or roll through, but a couple of quick half-hitches will give you peace of mind and prevent your rope from sliding.

 - Hydrate safely with the best portable water filters